NathanMarq/scaffold/README.md

 ### System Configs ###

-**Created and Tested With:**

-* Mac OSX 10.9.2
-* Virtualbox 4.3.8 r92456
-* Vagrant 1.4.3
-* Grunt v0.1.13
-* Bower version 1.2.8

 * Uses Grunt Watch, which can be fully appreciated with the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei/details) plugin in Chrome

 **Server Side Dependencies:**
+* nginx
+* Upstart
+* Monit

-* Node v0.10.26
+* Node
 	* Express
+	* Supervisor

-These are all installed when you run the bootstrap file.
-Specific versions of the node modules can be found in the www/package.json file.
+These are all installed when the provisioning bootstrap file runs.

 **Front End Dependencies:**
 * AngularJS
+* Grunt
+* Bower
+* phantomjs
+* tape

-Versions of all of these can be found in the package.json file and the bower.json file.
+Versions of all of these can be found in the www/package.json file and the www/public_src/libs/bower.json file.

 ### Getting Started ###

-**To run this VM, you should have Vagrant installed.
-It makes things easier.**
+**To run this VM, you must have Vagrant installed.**

-As an alternative, you can run the live versions of the bootstrap and setup confs(found in the livescripts directory) in your Ubuntu server environment.
+As an alternative, you can run the bootstrap in your Ubuntu server environment, but replace all the /vagrant dirs with /var.

 **After cloning the repo, start up the Vagrant box:**

 `vagrant up`

-`vagrant ssh`

-`cd /vagrant`

-`sh bootstrap.sh`

 **Then, from your local machine:**